 The committee believes that severance and change of control benefits assist in attracting and retaining qualified executives.
-The committee believes these benefits have proven particularly important in providing for continuity of management during the period following our REIT conversion and transition-related efforts.
 The levels of payments and benefits upon termination were set to be at a market-competitive level based upon each executive's experience and level in the organization.

-Mr. Reed and Mr. Fioravanti have (and prior to his resignation Mr. Westbrook had) employment agreements that provide for cash severance payments and certain other benefits if termination occurs without "Cause" or if the executive leaves for "Good Reason" (as defined in their employment agreement).
+Mr. Reed and Mr. Fioravanti have employment agreements that provide for cash severance payments and certain other benefits if termination occurs without "Cause" or if the executive leaves for "Good Reason" (as defined in their employment agreement).
 These agreements also provide for cash compensation and certain other benefits in the event of termination following a "Change of Control" of the company (i.e., a "double trigger").
 Mr. Chaffin, Mr. Lynn and Ms. Hutcheson have severance agreements that provide for cash compensation and certain other benefits only in the event of termination following a "Change of Control" of the company (i.e., a "double trigger").

 In addition, no tax gross-ups are provided in connection with any severance payments to our NEOs.
-Information regarding these payments, including a definition of key terms and the amount of benefits that would have been received by our NEOs had termination occurred on December 31, 2020, is found under Potential Payments on Termination or Change of Control on page 58.
+Information regarding these payments, including a definition of key terms and the amount of benefits that would have been received by our NEOs had termination occurred on December 31, 2021, is found under Potential Payments on Termination or Change of Control beginning on page 63.